Polish diaspora: Ireland

 After Poland joined the European Union in 2004, Ireland immediately opened its borders and welcomed Polish workers as relatively cheap qualified labour (only the United Kingdom and Sweden did the same).
 Ireland quickly became a key destination for young Poles seeking work outside the country.
 According to the 2011 census, there are 122,585 Poles living in Ireland, the largest ethnic minority in the country.

 Italy

-The Polish minority in Italy is 97,986, but estimates have 130,000 Poles in Italy.
+The Polish minority of confirmed status in Italy is 74,981, whereas the estimated total is 100,000, as of 2023.
 Most Poles are late-20th-century immigrants drawn by the Italian economy's desire for imported labour.
 Large Polish immigrant communities are found in Rome, Milan and Venice.
 Polish immigration to Italy might continue while the EU contract labour program between the two countries remains in place.

+History of Polish migration to Italy dates back over 500 years.
+In the 1920s, some 1,000 Poles lived in Italy, mostly clergy, artists, scholars and students, with Polish associations active in Rome and Trieste.

 Latvia

 Poles form about 2.3% of Latvia's total population and number 51,548 people.
 They are mainly concentrated in Latvia's largest cities: Riga and Daugavpils.
 Since most of them don't use Latvian as their primary language their citizenship status can vary.